 My name Sarit Rotman, I am an artist and an advertising creative.
 At the age of 16 I was diagnosed with anorexia.

-My parents had no idea what this beast was and how to deal with it.
-After being treated for a shot period of time at a facility clinic for eating disorders,
+My parents had no idea what this beast was and how to deal with it and after being treated for a short period of time at a facility clinic for eating disorders,

 and after convincing my parents that I could get out of it alone, I ended the treatment.

 A difficult and depressing eating disorder that accompanied me from the age 18 to 31; it was there during my army service, on the trip to South America, and during the four years of design studies.
 Black and dark beast that never let go and did not let me rest.

 They say that being aware of a problem is 50% of the solution.
 I was conscious of my illness from an early age, and in my adult life I tried to take care of myself: I went to psychologists, psychiatrists, alternative therapists, but none of those treatments helped.
 Painting has always been my refuge.
 Lots of black, sadness and frustration were present in my paintings.

 In one of my classes in college my art teacher asked me to take the black out of the scale.
 “You escape there too quickly, do without it”, he said.
 By challenging me he was, in essence, the first person who gave me the option to take the black out of my life.

 After I graduated, I came to Tel Aviv and started working in advertising agencies.
 Since I lived with roommates, the disorder became far more burdensome.
 The side effects worsened: many frequent dental treatments, hair loss and stop of the menstrual cycle.

 Before I turned 30 I went on to live by myself.
 The disease escalated, self-beating and austerity were an inseparable part of my life.
 I did not believe I would reach the age of thirty, and suddenly, to my great surprise, I passed that age.
 What now?
 I had no dreams for the future or long-term plans.